egovernments/municipal-services/bpa-calculator/README.md

 - dcr-services (Use Edcr data )

-- egov-mdms ( Configurations/master by MDMS )
+- mdms ( Configurations/master by MDMS )

 - billing-service ( Generate and update demands )